ntibbals/Zoo/README.md

 - Encapuslation is a about access control.
 There are three primary access modifier: public, private and protected.

 - For Unit testing purposes, withing this application the majority of the classes involved are in fact public.

+# Interface

+- An interface allows another struct or clas the ability to inherit its properties or behaviors.

+- Within this application, is a IHunt() and IMate() interface defined.
+The IHunt() Interface is implemented within the Feline, Leopard Gecko, and Orca structs.
+The IMate() Interface is implemented within the Blue Mountain Frog and Mammal structs.